 - 4. Are there immigration consequences?

-- 6. Does a conviction affect a person’s gun rights?
+- 6. Does a conviction affect my gun rights?

 1. When is it a crime to evade a police officer?

-Vehicle Code 2800.1 VC is the California statute that makes it a crime for a person to willfully evade the police in a vehicle.1
+Vehicle Code 2800.1 VC is the California statute that makes it a crime to evade the police in a vehicle willfully.1

-A prosecutor must prove three things to successfully convict a defendant under this statute.
+A prosecutor must prove three things to convict you under this statute.
 These are:

-- a police officer driving a motor vehicle was pursuing the defendant,
+- a police officer driving a motor vehicle was pursuing you,

-- the defendant, who was also driving a motor vehicle, willfully fled from, or tried to elude, the officer, intending to evade the officer, and
+- you were also driving a motor vehicle and willfully fled from, or tried to elude, the officer, intending to evade the officer, and

 - all of the following were true: